devmanzur/core-plus-test/README.md

 - Docker or (.NET 6 and MSSQL Server database, Elastic search and npm)

 ## Running Application on docker
-- Go to the src directory and run `docker-compose up`
+- Go to the src directory and run `docker-compose up` then, `docker-compose up`
 - The application should be available on http://localhost:8000

 ## Running Application in local environment using IDE